 Why: The new one is rechargeable (Yes, I’m REALLY sick of batteries)

 Always thought they were over-priced junk until I needed physio from being hunched over my laptop.
 6 months of £50 physio sessions meant that the Roost price seemed cheap in comparison.
-Buy one today (or buy a copy if you must), but definitely buy something to stop you becoming a hunchback.
+Buy one today (or buy the extremely similar NexStand), but definitely buy something to stop you becoming a hunchback.

 A slight extravagance, but it works well and doesn’t annoy my wrist or get sticky etc and is super thin.

-What I’m buying next: AirPods or Bose QuietComfort 35 Wireless Bluetooth Noise Cancelling Headphones.
+What I’m buying next: Bose QuietComfort 35 Wireless Bluetooth Noise Cancelling Headphones.

 I use this to receive authorisation texts from my bank and keep old SIMs alive – it’s a dual SIM phone, lasts around 30 days on a single charge, has USB charging, is super light.
-For around £20, I don’t think you can get much better.
+The price has recently been put up by 50%, but there is a more basic model for around £15.
+I don’t think you can get much better – a real burner phone!